nf-core/dualrnaseq/docs/usage.md

 nextflow run nf-core/dualrnaseq -profile <docker/singularity/conda/institute> --input '*_R{1,2}.fastq.gz' --genome_host GRCh38 --genome_pathogen SL1344
 ```

-See [parameters docs](parameters.md) for all of the available parameters when running the pipeline.
+To see all of the available parameters when running the pipeline, click [here](parameters.md), or [here](https://nf-co.re/launch) for a interactive web-based tool.

 ### 1.2 Basic run